openaps/openomni/README.md

 ## Current Status

 We have figured out the [RF modulation](https://github.com/openaps/openomni/wiki/RF-Modulation) and [packet/message encoding](https://github.com/openaps/openomni/wiki).
-We are now working on decoding meaning of the bytes in the body for each of the [Commands](https://github.com/openaps/openomni/wiki/Protocol-Commands).
+We are now working on decoding meaning of the bytes in the body for each of the [Message Types](https://github.com/openaps/openomni/wiki/Message-Types).

 ## Areas to focus on